Pencil fighting

-Pencil fighting involves two players trying to break one-another's pencils.
-The World Extreme Pencil Fighting League is an organization of pencil fighters based in Seattle, Washington.
+Pencil fighting involves two players trying to break each other's pencils.

 Overview

-Pencil fighting typically involves two players attempting to break one-another's pencils.
-Players take turns in which one player holds their pencil horizontally with both hands while the other player flicks their pencil at it in attempts to break it.
+Pencil fighting typically involves two players attempting to break each other's pencils.
+Players take turns in which one player holds their pencil horizontally with both hands while the other player flicks their pencil at it attempting to break it.
 The first player to break the other's pencil is the winner.
 Foul plays have been suggested, such as intentionally hitting a player on the fingers, dropping the pencil, and missing the pencil when striking.
 When a foul has occurred, the offender may be required to allow a free extra strike against their pencil.

 Risks

 Some risk of eye injury exists in pencil fighting, because pieces of wood and graphite inside the pencil can be launched when pencils are struck.